 Note: Some courts in Rhode Island are not included in the chart above.
 Please use the following links for descriptions and types of cases heard:

-The Workers\' Compensation Court
+Workers' Compensation Court